Yayo-Arellano/flutter_examples_compilation/flutter_connectivity_plus_tutorial/README.md

 # Flutter Connectivity

-Created on Flutter Stable 2.0.3
-Working on Flutter Stable 2.10.5
+Working on Flutter 3.10.0

 How to check if the device has an internet connection